privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message GetBidResponse {
   // Unencrypted response.
   message GetBidRawResponse {
-    // Includes ad_render_url and corresponding bid value pairs.
+    // Includes ad_render_url and corresponding bid value pairs for each IG.
-    // Buyer will return all K-Anonymized ads in each IG to Seller for scoring.
+    // BuyerFrontEnd will return K-Anonymized ads to SellerFrontEnd for scoring.
     // Represents a JSON object.
     repeated AdWithBid bid = 1;
   }